Rail service has been a part of it since the beginning,

 It sure doesn't look like that anymore.
 This dam can be seen from Highway 13 on the south side of Park Falls.

-A railroad spur (curved white lines) went halfway over the dam, so wood could be dropped by gravity to the grinder men working on lower levels.
+A railroad spur (curved white lines) went halfway over the dam, so wood could be dropped by gravity from a box car to the saw and then lower to the grinder men working on lower levels.

 A short spur into the building was for flatcars, where the wet lap pulp was piled for the trip to the main mill.